aws-samples/sample-mlops-agent-for-bedrock/mlops-aws-resource-cleanup-toolkit/README.md

 This toolkit is designed with **safety-first principles** - it won't delete anything you don't want it to.

+Set the following environment variables to use the appropriate AWS Account and region:
+AWS_REGION=<region to deploy MLOps pipeline>
+AWS_PROFILE=<profile name in .aws/credentials>

 ### **🔍 Always Preview First:**
 ```bash
 # See exactly what would be cleaned up (nothing gets deleted)